GerritForge/events-gcloud-pubsub/src/main/resources/Documentation/rest-api-accounts.md

 The `SubscriptionInput` entity contains parameters required for the creation of a PubSub subscription.

 * _push_endpoint_ : The URL PubSub should push the events to.
-Has to use HTTPS and publicly available.
+Has to use HTTPS.
 * _verification_token_ : A string that will be send with the token parameter in the request to verify the request's origin.
+* _internal_ : Whether the endpoint is in a private network.

 ### <a id="subscription-info"></a>SubscriptionInfo